smeisegeier/pandas-plots/README.md

   - `show_package_version` prints version of a list of packages
   - `get_os` helps to identify and ensure operating system at runtime

+- `pii` has routines for handling of personally identifiable information
+  - `remove_pii()` logs and deletes pii from a series

 > note: theme setting can be controlled through all functions by setting the environment variable `THEME` to either light or dark

 ## more examples